Madeline-Ong/Madeline-Ong.github.io/My Learning/Python/Functions.md

-This is more of a library of helpful string functions that I don't always remember.
+This is a library of helpful functions, as well as a place to consolidate what I know.

 The params in _italics_ are compulsory.
 | Function | Description | Syntax |